The paramedic program at Harford Community College prepares current EMTs to sit for the National Registry Exam and become certified paramedics.

 Paramedics are highly trained medical professionals who typically work full-time in a physically strenuous, stressful job that frequently involves quick thinking in sometimes life-or-death situations.
 They respond to emergency calls, perform medical services, and transport patients to medical facilities.

-- Currently licensed as an EMT certification
+- Current EMT certification

 - One year experience as an EMT and 150 calls as an aide

 - Current health assessment from a licensed physician required before clinical

 - Clinical facilities may require background and drug test to be paid for by student.

 Courses must be taken in order as a cohort and all students must take an entrance exam prior to the start of classes.

 - EMS Medical & Trauma Emergencies